 - Facebook and Twitter integration (PC-only features)

-- Screenshot gallery – take screenshots of your tropical paradise and share on your Facebook page (PC- only Feature)
+- Screenshot gallery – take screenshots of the tropical paradise and share on a Facebook page (PC- only Feature)

-- Trading system – import and export goods to/from other nations to boost your economy or production
+- Trading system – import and export goods to/from other nations to boost the economy or production

 - OS: Windows XP SP3 (32-bit), Vista / 7 (32 or 64-bit)